reinhart1010/nix/docs/en/common/composer.md

 `composer init`

-- Add a package as a dependency for this project, adding it to `composer.json`:
+- Add a package as a dependency for this project, adding an entry to `composer.json`:

 `composer require `<span class="tldr-var badge badge-pill bg-dark-lm bg-white-dm text-white-lm text-dark-dm font-weight-bold">user/package</span>